Sudan travel advice

 Be prepared.
 Do not expect medical services to be the same as in Canada.
 Pack a travel health kit, especially if you will be travelling away from major city centres.

-Laws & culture
+Laws and culture

 Penalties for possession, use or trafficking of illegal drugs are severe.
 Bags are routinely searched upon arrival and departure at the Khartoum airport.

 It is prohibited to import magazines or books of a sexually explicit nature.

 Sudanese minors (under 18 years of age) require the permission of their father or guardian to leave the country.

 Foreign banking and credit cards are not accepted in Sudan.
-There are automated banking machines (ABMs), but they only service local accounts.
+There are ATMs, but they only service local accounts.

-Natural disasters & climate
+Natural disasters and climate

 Sandstorms occur, particularly from July to October.
 Expect difficulties travelling overland.
 Local services and the availability of water and basic food may be affected.
 Take preventive measures and exercise extreme caution.

-The rainy season in Sudan lasts three months, from July to September.
+The rainy season in Sudan lasts 3 months, from July to September.